 The Best Places to Stay in Vietnam

 Travelling in Vietnam can be cheap without you really having to think about it.
-I spent around twenty dollars a day in Vietnam, sometimes a little more when splurging on a day trip or imported beer.
+I spent around 20 dollars a day in Vietnam, sometimes a little more when splurging on a day trip or imported beer.
+You could very easily travel on less than $15 a day, while still enjoying yourself.

 A Daily Budget in Vietnam